redhg/phosphor/README.md

 # PHOSPHOR
 ### A retro terminal simulator for tabletop role-playing games

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To install this project, open a terminal window and `cd` into the repo's directory, then run
-### `npm install`.

 ## The Haunting of Ypsilon 14
 The inspiration for this little app was [Quadra's post](https://www.traaa.sh/the-ypsilon-14-terminal) about an ersatz terminal for [The Haunting of Ypsilon 14](https://www.mothershiprpg.com/pamphlet-adventures/#The_Haunting_Of_Ypsilon_14), a module written by D G Chapman for [the Mothership tabletop roleplaying game](https://www.mothershiprpg.com/).